noobwarrior-org/noobwarrior/README.md

 There is also a built-in feature to convert your databases into human-readable folders, and then upload them to the Internet Archive.

-### HTTP Server
+### Server Emulator
-The HTTP server plays several roles.
+The server emulator plays several roles.
 It:
 - Serves all the asset files from the database so that you can retrieve them from the Roblox client
 - Mimics the Roblox API so that everything in-game can work as intended
 - Lets you view and administer the current state of the program remotely (adding new assets, starting/stopping game servers, etc.)